podhmo/prestring/README.rst

 prestring.python.transform, prestring.text.transform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transform function means converting raw source code (or text) to prestring's code.
+the Transform function means converting raw source code (or text) to prestring's code.
-And running `python -m prestring.python` (or running `python -m prestring.text`) can be used as CLI command, like below.
+And you can use `python -m prestring.python` (or running `python -m prestring.text`) as a CLI command, as follows.

 .. code-block:: console